2018 Porsche 911 GT3 RS spy shots and video

 The track weapon that is the Porsche 911 GT3 RS is about to be sharpened just a little bit more.

-Our spy shots plus a new video reveal a prototype for an updated GT3 RS that we’re expecting to be revealed soon—perhaps as early as this month's 2017 New York auto show.
+Our spy shots and video reveal a prototype for an updated GT3 RS that we’re expecting to be revealed next month at the 2018 Geneva International Motor Show.
+Official photos of the car have already leaked.

-It features the new front bumper of the recently-udpated 911 GT3 as well as what looks like a new hood.
-Interestingly, the hood sports a couple of NACA ducts (they're concealed in the shots but visible in the video).
-Since there's no engine under here, it's likely the ducts are part of a new aerodynamic feature or are perhaps used to channel air to the brakes.
+It features the new front bumper of the recently udpated 911 GT3 as well as a new hood complete with NACA ducts.
+Since there's no engine under here, it's likely the ducts are part of a new aerodynamic feature or perhaps used to channel air to the brakes.
+The rear fascia also sports some tweaks and there appear to be some revisions to the rear wing and ducktail spoiler as well.

-The rear of the tester matches the current GT3 RS but we should see the bumper and taillights eventually swapped to the newer units fitted on the GT3.
-(On the GT3, the taillights have a small recess in their center and the lower part of the rear bumper is vented.)

-It’s not clear what Porsche has in store for the updated car but you can bet there’ll be some extra power now that the GT3’s output matches the 500 horsepower of the current GT3 RS.
-An extra 25 hp, matching the gain of the GT3, is possible.
-A naturally-aspirated 4.0-liter flat-6 should remain.
+A 4.0-liter flat-6 remains in the rear, though the horsepower has been bumped up by 20 horses to a new total of 520 hp.
+This was achieved via an increase in revs to a maximum 9,000 rpm, and should see the GT3 RS hit 62 mph in 3.2 seconds, or 0.1 of a second quicker than before.
+Drive is still to the rear wheels via a 7-speed dual-clutch transmission.

+Speaking of the rear wheels, the GT3 RS's rear-wheel-steering system has been sharpened and a new set of wheels measuring 20 inches up front and 21 inches in the rear have been fitted.
+These wheels are shod with 265/35 and 325/30 tires, respectively.

-Other changes should include a new steering wheel similar to the unit fitted to the 918 Spyder hypercar, along with an updated infotainment system.
+According to leaked information, we'll also see some weight savings with this update thanks to the addition of a lighter engine cover, new carbon fiber shells for the seats, and reduced sound-deadening material.
+Other changes in the cabin should include a new steering wheel similar to the unit fitted to the 918 Spyder hypercar, along with an updated infotainment system.

-With Mercedes-AMG’s GT-R demolishing the Nürburgring lap record for rear-wheel-drive cars with its time of 7:10.92, the current GT3 RS seems downright pedestrian with its time of 7:20.
-No doubt Porsche will want to close the gap.

-And if not with the updated GT3 RS, there's also a new 911 GT2 coming down the line.
+Sales could start as early as this spring, meaning we could see the car slip in as a late 2018 model year arrival.
+Pricing should start close to $180,000, assuming you can find one at MSRP.

 Email This Page